alexcpn/alexcpn.github.io/html/NN/ml/4_backpropogation.md

 ![backpropogationgif2]

-Now we have the chain rule, we can calculate how a small change in weight is going to change the Cost.
+Now we have the Chain Rule, we can calculate how a small change in weight is going to change the Cost.
 This is for a single link.
-Like this there are lot of links from one layer to the next.
+Like this, there are lot of links from one layer to the next.

 This calculated number signifies how much a small nudge in the weight of a connection changes the output weight.

-Basically this is the **gradient** of the Loss function or Cost function with respect to the weight of the network for a single input output example
+Basically this is the **gradient** of the Loss function or Cost function with respect to the weight of the network for a single input output example.
+This is what BackPropogation calculates.Now the defintion of Back Propogation may seem more understandable.

 Neurons that fire togehter, wire together.
 This is the sort of adage that is going on behind here.
-Basically the links that are contributing more to the cost change are adjusted more compared to those that are contributing less.
+Basically the links (which are the weights in a neural network) that are contributing more to the cost,are adjusted more, compared to those that are contributing less.
+Basically like strengthening the links that seem destinied to be wired together, vaguely similar to how bilogical neurons wire together.

-We now adjust the weights in each layer in propotion to how each layers weight affects the Cost function. (the propotion is what we calcualted by chain rule)
+We now adjust the weights in each layer in propotion to how each layers weight affects the Cost function. (the propotion is what we calcualted by chain rule - by Back Propogation)

+This adjustment then is calculating the new weight by following the negative of the gradeint of the cost function - basically the gradient descent.

 $$